ZWR0/Interkcat/README.md

 - **PyG (PyTorch Geometric)** & **RDKit** - For molecular graph representation and cheminformatics
 - **Biopython** - For sequence alignment and parsing

-*(Please add the corresponding GitHub links for the newly added tools if necessary)*

 ## License <a name="license"></a>

 This source code is licensed under the [MIT License](LICENSE).